syntaxsurge/creator-bank/docs/youtube-demo-script.md

    - **Voice-over:** “SatsPay Links turn any handle into a payable URL—perfect for donations or one‑off sales.”
 4. **On-screen:** Open the `Get MUSD` tab and reveal the Mezo testnet hub buttons for Swap and Borrow.
    - **Voice-over:** “When a wallet needs funds, the Get MUSD tab deep‑links to the Mezo hub’s swap and borrow flows.”
-5. **On-screen:** Open the `Invoices` tab, add two line items, tie it to the SatsPay handle, and click Issue.
+5. **On-screen:** Open the `Invoices` tab, add two line items, optionally set a `Payer address`, tie it to a SatsPay handle, and click `Issue invoice`.
+   - **Voice-over:** “Invoices are issued on‑chain via the Invoice Registry.
+CreatorBank hashes the invoice slug, records token and amount, and keeps the registry ID for later verification.”
+6. **On-screen:** In `Recent invoices`, click `Copy payment link` on the new invoice and show the URL.
-   - **Voice-over:** “Invoices settle in MUSD with a shareable link that points the payer straight to checkout.”
+   - **Voice-over:** “Each invoice includes a payment link that carries the amount and slug so the payer lands in the right checkout.”
-6. **On-screen:** Open `Recurring Payouts`, add two collaborators with basis points, and save.
+7. **On-screen:** Open `Recurring Payouts`, add two collaborators with basis points, and save.
    - **Voice-over:** “Payout schedules use the split router to push MUSD to each wallet in one transaction.”
-7. **On-screen:** Open `Save Goals`, create an “Equipment Fund”, assign a percentage of receipts, and save.
+8. **On-screen:** Open `Save Goals`, create an “Equipment Fund”, assign a percentage of receipts, and save.
-   - **Voice-over:** “Save Goals earmark revenue for priorities while keeping funds in your own wallet.”
+   - **Voice-over:** “Save Goals earmark revenue while funds stay in your wallet.
+A future update adds goal locking with staking rewards.”

 ## Segment 4 – Pay Handle & Live Checkout (02:15 – 02:55)

 1. **On-screen:** Open a new tab with `/pay/creatorbankdemo`; show the QR and the share link.
    - **Voice-over:** “Every pay page listens for MUSD transfers to the target handle—scan the QR or use the link.”
-2. **On-screen:** Click `Sync receipts` (if visible) or wait for auto‑detection and show the confirmation state.
+2. **On-screen:** Click `Sync receipts` (if visible) or wait for auto‑detection and show the confirmation state; then jump back to `Payments → Invoices` and briefly refresh to reflect the on‑chain settlement.
-   - **Voice-over:** “CreatorBank watches transfer logs for the right recipient and token, flipping to Paid the moment the chain confirms.”
+   - **Voice-over:** “CreatorBank watches wallet transfers and confirms in the Invoice Registry; once paid, the invoice flips to Paid automatically.”

 ## Segment 5 – Create a Paid Community (03:20 – 04:10)